hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-03-ignore-ds-store.md

 git config --global core.excludesfile ~/.gitignore_global
 ```

-[^1]: All the codes in this post should be run at the root directory of your local repo.
+[^1]: All the codes in this post are supposed to be run at the root directory of your local repo.